Evidence and Innovation for Wellbeing in complex settings: Dr. Penny Hagen and Angie Tangaere

 It takes a Village: Global perspectives about care-experienced parents

-Out of Home Care (OOHC), Conference presentation
+Out of Home Care (OOHC)

 This free online international conference features live and pre-recorded sessions from various countries, including the USA, Australia, Israel, South Africa, Ghana, Italy, and Wales.
 The conference focuses on sharing current research on supporting care leavers' transition to parenthood.
 Presentations cover topics such as housing needs among care-experienced young parents, the implications of routine practices for pregnant and parenting teens in alternative care, and early pregnancy and parenting experiences of young women who have left care in Ghana and Uganda.